vippsas/vipps-partner/partner-documentation-template.md

 # Frequently asked questions

-**ℹ️ Please note:** All partners must offer a FAQ for their merchants.
+ℹ️ All partners must offer a FAQ for their merchants.
 Link to the
 [Vipps eCom API FAQ](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api-faq.md) if relevant.